TanStack/router/docs/api/api.md

   // An array of functions that can manipulate search params *after* they are passed to links and navigate
   // calls that match this route. postSearchFilters?: ((search: TFullSearchSchema) => TFullSearchSchema)[]
-  // This async function is called before a route is loaded.
-  // If an error is thrown here, the route will not be loaded (or preloaded).
-  // If thrown during a navigation, the navigation will be cancelled and the error will be passed to the `onLoadError` function.
+  // A function that will run before a route is loaded.
+If you throw a redirect from this function during a navigation, the location will be updated.
+If you throw any other error, the route will not be loaded (even preloaded) beforeLoad?: (
-  // If thrown during a preload event, the error will be logged to the console. beforeLoad?: (
     opts: {
       // The parsed path parameters available from this route and its parents.